Appsdeck/heroku-buildpack-haskell/README.md

 Github issues for ideas.

-In order to contribute to the build script it will help to understand how Heroku's deployment process works, and how that affects GHC.
-Heroku provides three areas for storing files during build: a cache directory, a working directory, and a build directory.
+In order to contribute to the build script it will help to understand how Scalingo's deployment process works, and how that affects GHC.
+Scalingo provides three areas for storing files during build: a cache directory, a working directory, and a build directory.